magento/devdocs/guides/v2.2/frontend-dev-guide/themes/js-bundling.md

 ### Setting bundle file size

-The `bundle_size` entry controls the file size of the generated bundles.
+The `bundle_size` variable controls the file size of the generated bundles.
-Setting this to a large number will reduce the number of bundles generated, but the file sizes will be big.
+Specifying a large `bundle_size` reduces the number of bundles generated, but generates larger file sizes.
-A small number will increase the number of bundles generated, but the file sizes will be smaller.
+Specifying a smaller `bundle_size` generates more bundles with a smaller file sizes.

-You want to balance the number of files to download on a page with the size of the data.
+The goal is to balance the number of bundles to download with the size of each bundle.
-A single connection should be around 100kb.
+As a rule of thumb, each bundle should be at least 100 kB.

 ## Fine tuning your theme

-There are many ways to tune your theme's `etc/view.xml` file.
+There are many ways to tune your theme using the `etc/view.xml` file.

-For example, Magento's Luma theme is configured to work well for all pages, but by adding or removing items inside `exclude`, you can maximize browser performance for home, catalog, or product pages.
+For example, the Magento Luma theme is configured to work well for all pages, but you can maximize browser performance for home, catalog, or product pages by adding items to or removing items inside the `<exclude>` node.

 Follow these steps to help you identify which JavaScript files to bundle for your theme: